Milk toast: In popular culture

 Milk toast's soft blandness served as inspiration for the name of the timid and ineffectual comic strip character Caspar Milquetoast, drawn by H. T. Webster from 1924 to 1952.
-Thus, the term "milquetoast" entered the language as the label for a timid, shrinking, apologetic person.
+Thus, the term milquetoast entered the language as the label for a timid, shrinking, apologetic person.

+In the American television series Leave It to Beaver, Ward, Wally, and Beaver eat milk toast when Aunt Martha visits in the episode “Beaver’s Short Pants”.